haganbt/PYLON-exporter/README.md

 ]
 ```

-The above example would make a primary request using the ```fb.author.gender``` target.
+The above example would generate a primary request using the ```fb.author.gender``` target.
 With each of the returned keys
 i.e. ```male``` and ```female```, secondary requests would be made using the ```fb.topics.name``` target.
 This is
 done by auto generating the ```filter``` parameters for the secondary tasks e.g.: